 Whether or not tofu is a vegetable, it certainly isn't a food that vegetarians would avoid, because it isn't an animal, and, because it doesn't contain anything in it that even came from an animal (such as milk, dairy, or eggs), it's also safe for vegans to eat.

-No, not unless you want to.
-Although there are lots of good reasons to include tofu in your diet (if you want to), since it's a great source of low-fat protein for vegetarians and vegans, it's very cheap and readily available, and, you can do lots of different things with it from baking to frying to turning it into a sweet pudding dessert.
+There are lots of good reasons to include tofu in your diet (if you want to), since it's a great source of low-fat protein for vegetarians and vegans, it's very cheap and readily available, and, you can do lots of different things with it from baking to frying to turning it into a sweet pudding dessert.